balderdashy/sails-docs/concepts/ORM/Attributes.md

 }
 ```

 > If you intend to store binary data in a Sails model, you&rsquo;ll want to set the `type` of the attribute to `ref`, and then use the appropriate `columnType` for your chosen database (e.g. `mediumblob` for MySQL or `bytea` for PostgreSQL).
 Keep in mind that whatever you attempt to store will have to fit in memory before being transferred to the database--there is currently no mechanism in Sails for streaming binary data to a datastore adapter.
+As an alternative to storing blobs in a database, you might consider streaming them to disk or to a remote filesystem like S3, using the [`.upload()` method](http://sailsjs.com/documentation/concepts/file-uploads).

 ##### autoIncrement